Greece's far right hopes for new dawn

 "We are not racist," Rosalie assures me.
 "They [immigrants] are [racist] towards us, because we love our country.
 Is this wrong?

 "We brought civilisation, we brought everything.
-They kill us and they rape us."'Mines on our borders'
+They kill us and they rape us."

 The next morning, the party campaigns in the affluent Athens suburb of Marousi.
 It is striking to see how many people take the fliers and newspapers as they are handed out, the party's growing popularity clearly visible.